bcmichael/RNMR-Docs/docs/command/full_command.md

 If fewer indices are provided than are needed for the conversion RNMR will prompt for the remaining values with 1 as the default the first.
 The indices must not exceed the size of the dataset.
+## ECDREC
+Encode archive index

+Category: Data Storage

+Format: `ECDREC` arv rec

+Defaults: 1 1

+Description:
+`ECDREC` takes an archive arv and a record number rec within that archive and encodes it in a form that can be used to access that record.
+For example:

+    ECDREC 2 7

+will print 2:7 as informational message.
+2:7 can be used anywhere a record must be specified to refer to record 7 in archive 2.
+RNMR will prompt for both the archive and record number with a default of 1 if they are not specified.
 ## ELSTST
 Separate the code blocks after a `TST` check